09: Azure Key Vault Integration

 Answers

-1. **`provider: azurekeyvault`** should be **`provider: azure`** — the provider name for Azure Key Vault is `azure`, not `azurekeyvault` 2. **`usePodIdentity: "true"`** should be **`usePodIdentity: "false"`** — Pod Identity v1 is deprecated; Workload Identity uses `useVMManagedIdentity: "false"` (or omit it) with `clientID` set 3. **`objectType: secrets`** should be **`objectType: secret`** — the value is singular (`secret`, `key`, or `cert`), not pluralClean up:
+1. **`provider: azurekeyvault`** should be **`provider: azure`** — the provider name for Azure Key Vault is `azure`, not `azurekeyvault` 2. **`usePodIdentity: "true"`** should be **`usePodIdentity: "false"`** — Pod Identity v1 is deprecated; Workload Identity uses `clientID` directly 3. **`objectType: secrets`** should be **`objectType: secret`** — the value is singular (`secret`, `key`, or `cert`), not pluralClean Up

 Common Problems